onflow/freshmint/docs/nodejs.md

 #### Create a sale with an allowlist

-This example creates a sale and attaches the `early-access-users` allowlist created above.
+This example creates a sale and attaches the `early_access_users` allowlist created above.

 Only the the accounts 0x0ae53cb6e3f42a79 and 0xf8d6e0586b0a20c7 will be allowed to claim from the sale, up to a maximum of 3 NFTs each.